Pull the dashi

 Cooking time: 20 minutes

-Excluding the cold brewing time
+Excluding the time required for water brewing

 0 posts in arranging recipes